bdllerena/aws-lex-crypto-bot/README.md

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+You should explore the contents of this project.
+It demonstrates a CDK app with an instance of a stack (`cbot_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+The initialization process also creates a virtualenv within this project, stored under the .venv directory.
+To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv` package.
+If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually once the init process completes.

 To manually create a virtualenv on MacOS and Linux: